civican/legisinfo/44-1/bills/C-69/bill_text.md

 The portion of subsection 290(7) of the `Excise Tax Act` before paragraph (a) is replaced by the following:

-**(7)** **Subject to section 290.2, if** any document or thing seized under subsection (1) or (5) is brought before a judge or a report in respect **of any document or thing seized** is made to a judge, the judge may, on the judge's own motion or on summary application by a person with an interest in the document or thing on three clear days notice of application to the Deputy Attorney General of Canada, order that the document or thing be returned to the person from whom it was seized or the person who is otherwise legally entitled **to it**, if the judge is satisfied that the document or thing
+**(7)** Subject to section 290.2, if any document or thing seized under subsection (1) or (5) is brought before a judge or a report in respect of any document or thing seized is made to a judge, the judge may, on the judge's own motion or on summary application by a person with an interest in the document or thing on three clear days notice of application to the Deputy Attorney General of Canada, order that the document or thing be returned to the person from whom it was seized or the person who is otherwise legally entitled to it, if the judge is satisfied that the document or thing

 ### Section 355